You’ve likely seen the stink bug during the early fall while the weather is still warm. Indeed, its name is ideal for what this insect is famous for.

 Stink bugs are capable of destroying crops but do not transmit disease to humans.

-Stink bugs are not capable of biting or stinging humans.
+Stink bugs, like springtail bugs, are not capable of biting or stinging humans.

 The most common way stink bugs gain entry is through fireplaces and unsealed windows.